leofavre/observed-properties/README.md

 This script implements both `observedProperties` and `propertyChangedCallback` that behave just like `observedAttributes` and `attributeChangedCallback` do.

-In the background, it uses ES6 getters and setters to cause a side-effect — run the callback method — everytime a property changes.
+In the background, it uses ES6 setters to cause a side-effect — run the callback method — everytime a property changes.

 ## Install